polirritmico/monokai-nightasty.nvim/README.md

   experience.
 - Avoid eye strain by seamlessly toggling between clear and dark styles at your fingertips, whether you're at your station or out in the wild.
+- Support for popular plugins like treesitter, cmp, telescope, gitsigns, lualine, indent-blankline, which-key, notify, noice, todo-comments and more.
 - Highly customizable for your coding needs.

 <!-- panvimdoc-ignore-start -->